Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ### 3.2.
 Make a Phone Call

-To allow a logged in user, for example the agent `Jane`, to call from the app to a phone number, edit the NCCO as such:
+To allow a logged in user, for example the agent `Jane`, to call from the app to a phone number, click the `Outbound Call` button.
+That results in an NCCO as such:

 ```json